3D Modelling in Mechanical Design

 This not only allows us to better understand the dimensions and spaces we have available for the design of customized solutions, but also gives us the ability to quickly visualize and compare different ideas that can be applied on the test rigs.

 3D modelling tools facilitate this initial concept phase and make it possible to foresee potential assembly weaknesses, study the mutual movements of parts and find the best ways to easily assemble all the components.

-More specifically, we are adapting Injection of Continuous Momentum (ICM) technologies, for the mitigation and control of pressure pulsations, to the laboratories in Luleå and Älvkarleby, in smaller scales, and on prototype turbine units in Porjus and Oksla.
+More specifically, we are adapting Injection of Continuous Momentum (ICM) and injection of pulsating momentum (IPM) technologies, for the mitigation and control of pressure pulsations, to the laboratories in Luleå and Älvkarleby, in smaller scales, and on prototype turbine units in Porjus and Oksla.

 Fig 1 - Oksla Power Plant